Where to watch today's Green Bay Packers vs Chicago Bears NFL Game: Livestream, TV channels and start time | Goal.com US

 - Streaming service:Fubo

-The Chicago Bears (9-3), owners of the NFC’s top seed and currently ruling the NFC North, march into enemy territory to confront the Green Bay Packers (8-3-1) in a duel dripping with high stakes.
-Chicago suddenly looks every bit like a team that has figured out it belongs in the same weight class as the league’s big hitters.
+After that 31-28 stumble, you can bet Sean McVay has everyone in that locker room locked in and laser-focused as they hit the road again, this time to the desert for a date with the division’s cellar-dwelling Arizona Cardinals.
+Expect Los Angeles to be dialed up from the opening whistle, determined to leave no door open for a shocker and to remind the league why they were sitting at No. 1 in the first place.

-Under the leadership of Head Coach of the Year frontrunner Ben Johnson, the Bears have carved out a smashmouth persona, punishing opponents on the ground while complementing it with a passing attack that’s steadily sharpened and become far more precise.
+Arizona, meanwhile, is buried at the bottom of the NFC West with a 3-9 mark and riding a four-game skid since their Week 9 Monday night upset of the Cowboys.
+Their two most recent divisional matchups, against the Seahawks and 49ers, weren’t just losses, they were lopsided ones.
+Jacoby Brissett has stepped in under center and remains one of the league’s top insurance-policy QBs, but keeping pace with this Rams roster is going to be a tall order.

-Here, GOAL brings you everything you need to know about how to watch the Packers vs Bears NFL game.
+Here, GOAL brings you everything you need to know about how to watch the Cardinals vs Rams NFL game.

-READ MORE: Packers vs Bears NFL Preview: Team news, betting, tickets, live stream, Fantasy Football and more
+READ MORE: Cardinals vs Rams NFL Preview: Team news, betting, tickets, live stream, Fantasy Football and more

-In the US, Packers vs Bears is going to be broadcast on FOX, which is available with most cable packages and on our favorite streaming service, Fubo, currently offering a free trial to new subscribers.
+In the US, Cardinals vs Rams is going to be broadcast on FOX, which is available with most cable packages and on our favorite streaming service, Fubo, currently offering a free trial to new subscribers.

 Watching NFL action this season just got easier and more versatile, with a mix of traditional TV broadcasts and exclusive streaming options.
 When it comes to convenience and coverage, Fubo stands out as one of the most user-friendly ways to catch nearly every down and touchdown.